Understanding the Mortgage Interest Deduction

 Can I deduct mortgage interest if I share a property with others?

-When multiple people buy a home together, each owner can deduct the amount of interest they pay if they itemize their deductions.
+When multiple people buy a home together, it is considered shared ownership.
+This means each owner can deduct the amount of interest they pay if they itemize their deductions.
 Lenders typically send out a mortgage interest statement at the end of the tax year to indicate the total interest paid on the mortgage.

 Can I deduct the interest for someone else’s mortgage that I pay?